heyhusen/dotfiles/.config/sublime-text-3/README.md

 # ~/.config/sublime-text-3

-Actually, this configuration is for sublime text 4.
+Actually, this configuration is for Sublime Text 4.

 ## Requirements
 - [flake8](https://flake8.pycqa.org/)